Welcome to the LWA!

 This project is a collaboration of the following institutions: UNM, VT, LANL, JPL, and NRL.
 NRAO and AFRL have also recently become involved in the project.

 The LWA1 is now a University Radio Observatory

 Support for operations and continuing development of the LWA1 is provided by the National Science Foundation under grant AST-1139974 of the University Radio Observatory program.

-and at the URSI meeting in Boulder, CO.
+at the 223rd AAS meeting in Washington DC.